 Thank you to all who came to our panel.
 It was a great honor to present my research and discuss it with the two other scholars in our panel.

-A review of the exhibition Anri Sala: Answer Me at the New Museum, 2016, for the CAA.Reviews.Read More
+A review of the exhibition Anri Sala: Answer Me at the New Museum, 2016, commissioned by the CAA.Reviews.Read More

 “Rules of the Photographers’ Universe,” Photoresearcher (journal of the European Society for the History of Photography), No. 27 (April 2017), pp.68-77.
 Special issue "Playing the Photograph," edited by guest editors Matthias Gründig and Steffen Siegel.Read More

-“The Selfie: More and Less than a Self-Portrait,” in Routledge Companion to Photography and Visual Culture (London, New York: Routledge, forthcoming in 2018).
+“The Selfie: More and Less than a Self-Portrait,” in Moritz Neumüller, ed., Routledge Companion to Photography and Visual Culture (London, New York: Routledge, forthcoming in 2018).
 This is the version of the chapter as accepted by the editor in November 2016.
 If you would like to cite this article, please refer to the published version as it will have greatly benefited from later revisions.

 The selfie is more than an image, and more than an image of the self.
 Apart from the image, other essential attributes of the selfie include metadata, consisting of several layers: automatically generated data (like geo-tags and time stamps), data added by the user (hashtags), and data added by other users (comments and “likes”).
 The importance of metadata has been addressed by Rubinstein and Sluis (2013), but this element is easily overlooked in the selfie-shaming discourse.